tc39/proposal-smart-unit-preferences/README.md

 In the US and a handful of other countries, temperature is measured in degrees Fahrenheit.
 The rest of the world uses degrees Celsius.
-Some countries measure distances and lengths in miles, yards or feet, and inches, others use kilometers, meters, and entimeters.
+Some countries measure distances and lengths in miles, yards or feet, and inches, others use kilometers, meters, and centimeters.
 The Scandinavian Mile is a common unit of length in Norway and Sweden.

 The measurement units used also depend on what exactly is being measured (roads,